step-security-bot/at_python/README.md

 2. Using SelfKey
     ```python
+    from at_client import AtClient
-    from at_client.common import AtSign, AtClient
+    from at_client.common import AtSign
     from at_client.common.keys import SelfKey

     atsign = AtSign("@bob")